Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-{\it Kinetic inductance and Quality factor of a superinductor device.\textemdash} We start with a brief introduction to the the kinetic inductance $L_k$ and the quality factor $Q$.
-The characteristic impedance is defined as $Z = 2\pi \omega L_k$, so a high performance superinductor requires a large kinetic inductance.
+{\it Kinetic inductance and Quality factor of a superinductor device.\textemdash} The reactance is defined as $X = 2\pi f L_{k/\square}$, so a high performance superinductor requires a large kinetic inductance $L_{k/\square}$.
 According to the Mattis-Bardeen theory \cite{mattis1958}, the kinetic inductance of a superconductor is $L_{k/\square} \sim {\hbar R_\square \over \pi \Delta}$, where $R_\square$ is the sheet resistance of the material and $\Delta$ is the amplitude of the superconducting order parameter.
 Therefore, $L_{k/\square}$ is enhanced by increasing the sheet resistance, which effectively is equivalent to an increase of the disorder strength.
-However, as mentioned earlier, disorder can also lead to a stronger dissipation at micro-wave frequencies due to collective modes and other fluctuations \cite{cea2014,abhisek2020,bofan2021a} that induce sub-gap structure in the conductivity near the disorder-driven SIT .
+However, as mentioned earlier, disorder can also lead to a stronger dissipation at micro-wave frequencies due to collective modes and other fluctuations \cite{cea2014,abhisek2020,bofan2021a} that induce sub-gap structure in the conductivity near the insulating transition.
 Therefore, it is important that the enhancement of the kinetic inductance by disorder is not accompanied by these dissipative effects.

-Dissipation effects are described by the quality factor $Q = {\omega \over {\Delta \omega}}$ where $\omega$ is the frequency at which the circuit is operating. $Q$ describes the width of the response $\Delta \omega$, namely, its frequency resolution.
-This resolution is closely related to the strength of dissipative effects leading to electromagnetic absorption and therefore to losses in the circuit.
-The total quality factor of a resonator has two components, ${1\over Q} = {1\over Q_i} + {1\over Q_{ext}} $ \cite{hafner2014surface} where $Q_i$ is the internal quality factor due to losses in the superconducting sample, the ones we compute in this study, and $Q_{ext}$ is the external quality factor related to the driving coupling, the coupling to other qubits or the process of measurement itself. $Q_{ext}$ is typically much higher than $Q_i$ in the experimental settings that we are interested in, so $Q \approx Q_i$.
+Dissipation effects are described by the quality factor $Q = {f \over {\Delta f}}$, where $f$ is the circuit operating frequency (measured in Hertz). $Q$ describes the frequency resolution $\Delta f$ which is closely related to the strength of dissipative effects leading to electromagnetic absorption and therefore to circuit losses.
+The total quality factor of the circuit has two components, ${1\over Q} = {1\over Q_i} + {1\over Q_{ext}} $ \cite{hafner2014surface} where $Q_i$ is the internal quality factor computed in the paper due to losses in the superinductor, and $Q_{ext}$ is the external quality factor related to any other losses. $Q_{ext}$ is typically much higher than $Q_i$ in the experimental settings that we are interested in, so $Q \approx Q_i$.